rpede/aspnet_security/header_jwt.md

 The secret will be used to sign and verify JWTs.

-**Important** Never ever store secrets for production in GIT.
+**Important** Never ever store secrets for production in GIT!
-Otherwise your boss will have every right to fire you on the spot, and you will be a disappointment to your parents!
+Otherwise your boss will have every right to fire you.
+And you will be a disappointment to your family!

-You can generate a new secret with:
+Btw you can generate a new secret with:

 ```sh
 openssl rand -base64 64